 The website has been quiet of late, mainly because the workshop has been busy!
 Andy’s and Ian’s Concert models have been delivered, along with the completion a couple of project instruments, a Bass Cuatrolele or Q-Bass (whichever you want to call it!) and an 8 string tenor which can be seen on the left in this image.
 Despite both being 1st build pattern models as far as we are concerned, the results have been particularly pleasing, both in Continue reading Three Tenors→

 Aquila, the Italian string company, have released their ‘Red Series’ strings, a new type of ‘Nylgut’ mixed with a copper compound to increase the density of the string.
 This makes the lower notes, like the ‘Low G’ on a Tenor attainable without using a wound string.
 This, in turn, avoids the scratching sound as your Continue reading Aquila Red Strings→

 A couple of customers came to visit today, one to collect her new Venezuelan Cuatro and the other to see what his will be like.
-In the fist clip, Jennifer Maidman and Geoffrey Richardson, members of the Penguin Cafe Orchestra, play a Penguin Cafe Classic, ‘Paul’s Dance’.
-Jennifer is playing a Tenor Ukulele she purchased [...]

 It occurred to me that I’ve not posted any progress reports of late, what with all the tree felling going on but work in the shop has been progressing well.
 This week, no less than three instruments will get finished, the first of two Venezuelan Cuatro’s, a Cool Hand Tenor and a Cutaway Tenor, all featuring rope binding.